JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 ## Changes in IntelliJ Platform 2020.1

+Java code in the platform migrated to TYPE_USE nullability annotations.
+Due to some problems in Kotlin compiler an existing Kotlin code might become incompilable in rare cases if a platform method written in Java that returns an array and annotated as `@Nullable` or `@NotNull`, is used or overridden from the Kotlin code.

 `com.intellij.compiler.ant` package removed
 : 'Generate Ant build' functionality is removed from the IDE.
 Delete the code extending this or replace it with a dependency on the `generate-ant` plugin.